License Plate Reader Policy

 License plate reader (LPR) system: a system of one or more automated high-speed cameras used in combination with data processing to convert images of vehicles and license plates into computer-readable data.

-LPR alert: a notification generated by an LPR system indicating that a vehicle passed a LPR camera with a license plate or vehicle characteristics that match data held by the National Crime Information Center, the National Center for Missing and Exploited Children, or other database or hot list.
+LPR alert: a notification generated by an LPR system indicating that a vehicle passed an LPR camera with a license plate or vehicle characteristics that match data held by the National Crime Information Center, the National Center for Missing and Exploited Children, or other database or hot list.

 - License plate image